 IRS DATA RETRIEVAL TOOL (IRS DRT)

-Beginning October 1, 2017, the IRS DRT will be available for students to use with the 2018-2019 FAFSA application.
+The IRS DRT is available for students to use with the 2018-2019 FAFSA application.
 Additional security and privacy protections have been added to address identity theft concerns.
 Due to these concerns, tax information transferred from the IRS onto the FAFSA application won't be visible to applicants.
 Students will see "Transferred from the IRS" in the appropriate fields as shown below:

 * If the semester priority processing date is missed, your application will still be accepted and processed, however, we are unable to guarantee that your aid will be posted to your account by the bill due date.
 You can still take advantage of paying your tuition by utilizing the COSC payment plan in order to meet the College's payment deadline for tuition and fees.